Affordable Housing Incentives - City of Longmont Skip to main content

 Minimum Affordable Housing Requirements

-illustration of a two story home with a porchFor-Sale Projects: 12% of all residential units in new development should be affordable to low- and moderate-income residents (households at or below 80% of the Area Median Income (AMI) by selling for a price determined by the City, updated annually).
+illustration of a two story home with a porchFor-Sale Projects: 12% of all residential units in new development should be affordable to low- and moderate-income residents (households at or below 80% of the Area Median Income (AMI) by selling below a maximum sales price determined by the City).

-• On-site: Provide required affordable housing within the development
+• On-site: Provide required affordable housing units within the development

-• Fee-in-Lieu: Pay square-footage fees to the City’s affordable housing fund
+• Fee-in-Lieu: Pay fees to the City’s Affordable Housing Fund based on final finished square footage

 • Off-site: Build the required affordable housing in another location

-• Land Donation: Donate land to the City or a non-profit housing developer
+• Land Donation: Donate land to the City or to a non-profit housing developer

-• Voluntary Alternative Agreement: A developer and/or builder can propose to City Council an alternative way of meeting the requirements that are not in the Ordinance
+• Voluntary Alternative Agreement: A developer and/or builder can propose to City Council an alternative way of meeting the Inclusionary Housing requirements that are not in the Ordinance

 Some options require approval of City Council.
 More information regarding affordability requirements may be found on the City’s Inclusionary Housing page.